Victor Klemperer: Post-war

 After the war, Klemperer joined the communist Socialist Unity Party of Germany, and was reinstated in his post at Technical University of Dresden.
 His former friend, historian Johannes Kühn, who had severed connections with Klemperer upon his dismissal from the University of Dresden, welcomed him back as if nothing had happened.

-Klemperer became a significant cultural figure in East Germany, holding professor positions at the universities of Greifswald, Halle and Berlin.
+Klemperer became a significant cultural figure in East Germany, holding professor positions at the University of Greifswald, Martin Luther University Halle-Wittenberg and Friedrich Wilhelm University of Berlin.
 He was a delegate of the Cultural Association of the GDR in the GDR's Parliament (Volkskammer) from 1950 to 1958, and frequently mentioned in his later diary his frustration at its lack of power and its largely ceremonial role.